-In addition to lameness diagnosis and treatment, Dr. Miller offers general and routine equine veterinary care. these services include general wellness, medical and traumatic emergencies, internal medical issues, and non-lameness related equine issues requiring veterinary intervention .
+In addition to lameness diagnosis and treatment, Dr. Miller offers general and routine equine veterinary care. these services include general wellness, medical and traumatic emergencies (depending on availability), internal medical issues, and non-lameness related equine issues requiring veterinary intervention.

 Diagnostic modalities are used to localize and image the structure(s) of concern which may be causing the presenting issues.
-This confirmation of the anatomic localization provides the diagnosis and guides the subsequent treatment.
-The use of diagnostic imaging equipment does not replace a thorough exam by a competent, experienced clinician, especially when dealing with equine sports-related issues.
+This confirmation of the anatomic localization provides an anatomical diagnosis and guides the subsequent treatment.
+The use of diagnostic imaging equipment does not replace a thorough exam by a competent, experienced clinician, especially when dealing with subtle equine sports-related issues.

 Dr. David Miller has extensive experience in evaluating horses from a multitude of disciplines that includes: